Skip to content

 When to choose Microsoft

-Choose Microsoft when your primary concern is performance.
+Choose Microsoft when your primary concern is performance and security.
 Its audit data shows consistent strength in these areas across the sampled sites.

 How this comparison was built